openactive/openactive-test-suite/README.md

 Note that the above command only runs the "core" tests within the test suite, which should take around 60 seconds to complete.

+The hosted OpenActive Reference Implementation is running on a basic developer tier Azure instance with a burst quota, so it will not handle the load of a test suite run for all tests (hence `npm start -- core`); if the hosted application shuts down, simply wait 5 minutes and try again.

 ## Configuration
 In order to run the test suite against your own implementation, configure the test suite by creating a copy of [`config/default.json`](./config/default.json) named `config/{NODE_ENV}.json` (where `{NODE_ENV}` is the value of your `NODE_ENV` environment variable), including the following properties:
    - [`broker` microservice configuration](./packages/openactive-broker-microservice/#configuration-for-broker-within-confignode_envjson)